xoblite/xoblite-plugins/README.md

 **=== THIS PAGE IS UNDER CONSTRUCTION ===**

-Last but not least, like most developers I love getting some (positive) feedback every now and then, so if you like this plugin *PLEASE* tell me!!!
+Last but not least, like most developers I love getting some (positive ;)) feedback every now and then, so if you like this plugin *PLEASE* tell me!!!
 My email address is as follows (change applicable parts of the address):

                        qwilk_AT_xoblite_DOT_net